• Free shipping on all orders

 6. Canine Massage

 If you ever had a massage, you know how relaxing it is.
 Dogs also experience reduced anxiety and stress after a massage, but the benefits don’t end there.
 Canine massage can also decrease blood pressure and boost immunity.
-Massages help your dog stay active by increasing range of motion and alleviating arthritis pain.
+Massages help your dog stay active by increasing its range of motion and alleviating arthritis pain.

 Find a certified veterinary massage therapist in your area.
 Or, talk with your vet about how to best massage your dog at home.